SOCIAL, PSYCHOLOGICAL AND OTHER HEALTH RESEARCH

 Social, psychological and multidisciplinary research often asks questions about a person’s experiences to explore ways to improve people’s health or wellbeing.
 Multidisciplinary research may look at several different aspects of a person’s life to get a broader perspective, for example, their physical health, social and personal life, how they feel emotionally.

 Health services research assesses how well health services work for people and people’s preferences for different types and styles of services.

 Some of these research projects will study large numbers of people, while others will undertake in-depth research with small numbers of people.

-CURRENT INTERNATIONAL RESEARCH STUDIES
+CURRENT RESEARCH STUDIES

 PARTICIPATING IN RESEARCH

 Although information on specific research studies is listed on this web site for your information, this is not an endorsement of the research study by HFA.

 Participating in a research study is voluntary.
 Before you take part in a research study, make sure you are satisfied that the study will be in your interests and that your health and privacy will be protected.
 All Australian human research projects must follow the guidelines made by the National Health & Medical Research Council and must have approval from a recognised Human Research Ethics Committee.